×

 If you are thinking about moving to Las Tablas, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Las Tablas can vary greatly depending on the type and location of the property.
 For a modest home in the city center, prices can start around $100,000.
 However, for larger, more luxurious homes or properties with ocean views, prices can easily exceed $300,000.
 Renting a property in Las Tablas is also an option, with monthly rents for a one-bedroom apartment in the city center typically ranging from $400 to $600.
-Please note that these are estimated prices and actual costs may vary," remarked one expat living in Las Tablas, Panama.
+Please note that these are estimated prices and actual costs may vary," explained one expat living in Las Tablas, Panama.

 How do I meet people in Las Tablas?